 Last week The Points Guy criticized ITA Matrix as a useless tool for finding airfare.
 I have a bit of a reputation to stake on ITA as it continues to be the biggest driver of new search traffic to this blog.
 I want to believe it has a few years left before it gives up the ghost, and a recent update to version 3 hopefully suggests that all is not yet lost.
 But I won't deny that it has had problems going back a year … [Read more...]

 Posts about "ITA Matrix"

 These are the posts I've written about using ITA Matrix to search for flights.

 Today I am making three posts on the use of ITA Matrix to search for flights.
 Many readers have found my posts useful, but they can be very abstract and some people have requested more real-life examples.
-I gave two examples during my presentation at the 2014 Chicago Seminars: How to find an itinerary that connect in two cities in order to add extra miles to my itinerary, but … [Read more...]
+I gave two examples during my presentation at the 2014 Chicago Seminars: How to find an itinerary that connect in two cities in order to add extra miles to my itinerary, but neither connection should be in … [Read more...]

 Planning a trip can be very time intensive if you want a good experience.
 Should you invest that effort?
 For me, the answer is usually "yes."
 I got into this hobby partly because I like travel but also because I like planning and organizing things.
 I even looked forward to helping Megan plan our wedding -- until I learned just how complicated weddings can be.
 But many people don't like the seemingly … [Read more...]